moesteelo/Cryptocurrencies/README.md

 <img src="img/HVplot Scatter .png" >

-**This 2D-Scatter plot above was obtained using the PCA algorithm to reduce the cryptocurrency data into three principal componets and four clusters
+**This 2D-HV Scatter plot above was obtained using the PCA algorithm to reduce the cryptocurrency data into three principal componets and four clusters**